-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company incurred a net loss of \$1,091,990 during the year ended March 31, 2021 and, as of that date, the Company's current liabilities exceeded its current assets by \$2,394,683.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that for the year ended March 31, 2022, the Company had a net loss of \$1,295,278 and, as at March 31, 2022, current liabilities exceed current assets by \$2,960,250, and the Company had cumulative losses of \$33,908,194.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.